Azure-Samples/azure-sdk-for-js-storage-blob-redundant/README.md

 ## Prerequisites

-To run this sample and verify that files are downloaded from primary storage，we need :
+Using following steps before running this sample and verify that files are downloaded from primary storage:

 1. Add your storage account credentials to the `.env.example` file and then rename it to `.env`.